wp-plugins/custom-field-images/readme.txt

 == Installation ==

-Custom Field Images can be installed in 3 easy steps:
+The plugin can be installed in 2 easy steps:

-1. Unzip "Custom Field Images" archive and put the folder into your "plugins" folder (/wp-content/plugins/).
+1. Unzip "Custom Field Images" archive and put the folder into your plugins folder (/wp-content/plugins/).
-1. Activate the plugin from the Plugins admin menu.
+1. Activate the plugin from the Plugins menu.
-1. Inside the Wordpress admin, go to Settings > Custom Field Images, adjust the options according to your needs, and save them.s

 == Frequently Asked Questions ==